-Matrix42 Oracle Compliance has been verified by Oracle to provide data sets for Oracle databases and database products (options and management packs) that Oracle will accept whenever accurate measurement data is needed and can be used as an alternative to installing Oracle's own measurement tools.
+Matrix42 Oracle Compliance has been verified by Oracle to provide data sets for Java and Oracle Databases & Options that Oracle will accept whenever accurate measurement data is needed and can be used as an alternative to installing Oracle's own measurement tools.

 This article describes the proposed workflow on how to generate all necessary data sets.
 The tool itself does not deliver any data directly to Oracle!

 Workflow for preparing Oracle Global License Advisory Services (GLAS) EXPORT files

 Take the following steps to generate the required data sets, also known as "Oracle GLAS Export Files":

 - Scan all systems databases and Java installations with the M42DataCollection scripts (refer to Running the scripts on Unix/Linux, Running the scripts on Windows, Collecting data from Oracle databases and Collecting data for Java installations for details).